Yahoootestbyme/test/README.md

-This vulnerability occurs when sensitive information such as API keys, tokens, or login credentials is hardcoded directly into JavaScript files.
-Since JavaScript is client-side and fully accessible through browser developer tools, any credentials embedded within the code become visible to all users, resulting in exposure of sensitive system access details.

-During the assessment, the test team inspected the application’s JavaScript files using the browser’s developer tools.
-It was observed that the file <filename.js> contained hardcoded credentials in plain text.
-By simply opening the Sources tab, the credentials were readable without any authentication or restriction.

-Attackers can leverage these exposed credentials to gain unauthorized access to backend APIs or services.
-This may lead to data leakage, service misuse, account compromise, or further escalation of attacks, especially if the exposed key or password has high privileges or broad access rights.

-Remove all hardcoded credentials from JavaScript files and migrate them to secure server-side storage.
-Regenerate and rotate the exposed credentials immediately.
+This vulnerability occurs when sensitive information—such as usernames, session tokens, authentication credentials, or API keys—is passed through URL query parameters.
+Since URLs are logged by browsers, servers, proxies, and third-party tools, any credential placed in the URL becomes exposed and can be retrieved by unauthorized parties.
+This indicates improper handling of sensitive data during authentication or API communication.

+During the assessment, the test team observed that the application transmitted credentials as part of the URL during the login or authentication flow.
+By monitoring the browser address bar and network requests, it was noted that sensitive values such as <username / token / password> appeared directly within the URL, making them visible in browser history, server logs, and intermediary systems.

+Attackers can exploit this weakness by harvesting credentials from browser history, shoulder surfing, proxy logs, or intercepted traffic.
+This increases the risk of unauthorized access, session hijacking, account compromise, and long-term credential leakage across multiple logging systems.

+Avoid sending any sensitive information through URL query parameters.
-Use environment variables, secure vaults, or encrypted configuration systems for secret management.
+Use secure POST requests or encrypted request bodies for credential transmission.
-Implement automated scanning tools to detect hardcoded secrets during development.
+Mask or tokenize sensitive values before transmission.
+Review and sanitize application logs to remove any previously recorded credentials.
+Implement secure authentication flows that properly protect all sensitive data.